1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 ready formulated by Lamarc”
 (Medvedev and Lerner, p.
 35)

-“Russia was an agrarian country with an exceptionally backward agriculture.”
-(Medvedev and Lerner, p.
-38)

-“This was true despite the fact that many local ancient
-Russian and Ukrainian varieties of winter and hard wheats,
-flax, and other crops had acquired world fame, and covered
-millions of hectares in Canada, the United States, and else¬
-where.”
-(Medvedev and Lerner, p.
-38)

 “Their members investigated the agriculture
 and plant resources of 65 countries and brought to the Soviet
 Union over 150,000 plant varieties, forms and species—all of